Emilie Mayer: Life and career

+Early life and career

-Emilie Mayer was born in Friedland, Mecklenburg-Vorpommern, the third of five children and eldest daughter of a wealthy pharmacist, Johann August Friedrich Mayer, and his wife Henrietta Carolina.
+Emilie Mayer was born in Friedland, Mecklenburg-Vorpommern, the third of five children and the eldest daughter of Henrietta Carolina and Johann August Friedrich Mayer, a wealthy pharmacist.
 Her mother died when Emilie was three years old.
-She started music lessons at age five under the tutelage of Carl Heinrich Ernst Driver.
-It was also when she first started composing, submitting to Driver pieces of "free interpretation".
-According to one of her surviving personal statements, “After a few lessons … I composed variations, dances, little rondos, etc.” Seemingly destined for domestic life, in 1840 at the age of 28, her circumstances changed when her father committed suicide - 26 years to the day after her mother was buried - leaving Mayer with a large inheritance.
+She started private music lessons at age five under the tutelage of Carl Heinrich Ernst Driver, an organist.
+At the same time, she began composing and submitting pieces of "free interpretation" to Driver.
+According to one of her surviving personal statements, “After a few lessons… I composed variations, dances, little rondos, etc.” At the age of 28, her circumstances changed in 1840 when her father committed suicide - 26 years to the day after her mother was buried.
+Filled with devastation, Emilie consumed herself in her compositions.
+She became further disheartened when her mentor, Carl Driver died a few months later.

-Unlike many of her contemporaries, Mayer was encouraged to pursue music and composition.
-At the time of 19th century Germany, women were expected to be "wife and mother", putting aside all other aspirations in favor of the household regardless of status.
-Mayer had the luxury of freedom in that aspect.
+Mayer was encouraged to pursue music and composition by her family and her musical mentors, unlike many of her contemporaries.
+In nineteenth century Germany, women were expected to be "wife and mother", putting aside all other aspirations in favor of those of the household, regardless of status.
 While she did take up her late mother's role of caretaker of her father's household, she was never pressured to give up her musical aspirations nor was she ever pressured to marry.
-In fact, she was encouraged by her male family members, her brothers encouraging her to pursue composition as well as traveling alongside her and financially supporting her trips.
+After the death of their father, her brothers further continued the encouragement for her to pursue composition.
+They accompanied her during her travels and financially supported her trips.

-In 1841, at the age of thirty, she moved to the regional capital city of Stettin (now Szczecin, Poland) where she studied composition with Carl Loewe, a central figure in the musical life of the city appointed by the rising Prussian monarchy.
+In 1841, at the age of thirty, she moved to the regional capital city of Stettin (now Szczecin, Poland) where she studied composition with Carl Loewe, a central figure in the musical life of the city who had been appointed "musical tsar" by the rising Prussian monarchy in 1821.
 The German writer Marie Silling claims that Loewe, after auditioning her, claimed "You actually know nothing and everything at the same time!
-I shall be the gardener who grows your talent from a bud to a beautiful flower" With him, she wrote Die Fischerin, her only Singspiel.
+I shall be the gardener who grows your talent from a bud to a beautiful flower".
+Her only Singspiel, Die Fischerin, was a piano concerto collaboration with Loewe.

+Loewe became one of the most important influences on the development of Mayer as a composer.
+Through his mentorship, Mayer became integrated into the musical culture of Stettin.
 Loewe established many concerts, education practices, and salons around the city in which Mayer and her compositions played a large role.